 Alcoholism and addiction affect women differently than men

 Over 40 years of research and working with women has shown us that the diseases of alcoholism and addiction affect women very differently from men.
-You can read the details here, but as a woman, you should understand that these diseases take a greater toll on your body and are more likely to be accompanied by mental health or emotional conditions, like depression or trauma, sometimes referred to as co-occurring disorders.
+As a woman, you should understand that these diseases take a greater toll on your body and are more likely to be accompanied by mental health or emotional conditions, like depression or trauma, sometimes referred to as co-occurring disorders.
 Therefore, it's really important that you receive a professional assessment of your unique problems.
 Of course, Our Hope provides these assessments in our Clinical offices and we'd be more than happy to set up an appointment for you with one of our Clinical Therapists.

 A self-screening tool may give you some answers